Legacy AxCrypt 1.x

 NoDecryptMode is a DWORD that when non-zero indicates that the option to decrypt is disabled.
 The default is 0.

-NoShowKeyFileNotRemovable is a DWORD that when non-zero indicates that AxCrypt should not show the warning about key files stored on removeable media.
-This is maintained by AxCrypt by a 'don't show again' checkbox in the dialog.
+NoShowKeyFileNotRemovable is a DWORD that when non-zero indicates that AxCrypt should not show the warning about key files stored on removable media.
+This is maintained by AxCrypt by a "don't show again" checkbox in the dialog.
 The default is 0.

-NoShowKeyFileUseInfo is a DWORD that when non-zero indicates that AxCrypt should not show the warning about key files stored on removeable media.
-This is maintained by AxCrypt by a 'don't show again' checkbox in the dialog.
+NoShowKeyFileUseInfo is a DWORD that when non-zero indicates that AxCrypt should not show the warning about key files stored on removable media.
+This is maintained by AxCrypt by a "don't show again" checkbox in the dialog.
 The default is 0.

 NoUnsafeWipeWarn is a DWORD that when non-zero disables the warning about not being able to securely wipe certain types of files, notably compressed and EFS encrypted.
 This is modified by the checkbox in the warning dialog.
 The default is 0.